-Stakeholders Engagement Channels Stakeholder's Issues of Interests Key Operations Stakeholo ders Engagement Channels Stakeholder's Issues of Interests Key Operations 3.
-Government Agencies Meetings and visits on various occasions Site visits and operation inspections Submission of reports and information as required by laws Disclosing information as requested Participation in the projects organized by the government Preparation of the annual report and sustainability report Dissemination of information via the website Legal and regulatory compliance and appropriate risk management Corporate governance according to the Code of Conduct Creating economic, social, and environmental values Creating and regularly updating a legal register Implementing a compliance risk inspection and monitoring system, particularly monthly audits and reporting and independent auditing Power plants under BPP's direct management being certified for quality, safety, and environmental management Announcing the Corporate Governance Policy and Code of Conduct and regularly reviewing and monitoring performance Carrying out social responsibility projects, paying taxes as required by laws, and promoting local procurement and employment Cooperating with government agencies and supporting their 6.
-Commu and Socie nity information and opinions put to the start of a project Providing channels for receiving grievances over the phone and on the website Meeting with the communite Establishing a joint development committee with the community Carrying out community relations and activities with the community Site visits to Company's operations Preparation of the annual rior ne y th Deploying HELE technology in project design and the improvement of production process Establishing an efficient environmental management and monitoring system to maintain ultra-low emissions into the environment Regularly communicating environmental performance to communities surrounding power plants Formulating human rights policy and guideline on human rights risk assessment Conducting Human Rights Due Diligence in joint-ventured power plant in Thailand and Meeting with customers to devise the work plan, Optimal utilization of natural resources Equivalent Availability Factor (EAF) of sustainability projects Conducting environmental projects to reduce resources consumption and waste Implementing efficient production and maintaining the Equivalent - report and sustainability report • Dissemination of informatic via the website • Corporate Social Responsibility Projects Regularly involving communities and looking for opportunities to carry out projects to build capacity and sustainability 4.
-Customers understand market situations, and set delivery targets according to the plan Meeting with operators to share their experiences on power plants operations and contract management Visiting customers to learn about their problems in order to find solutions and improvements Disclosing information as electricity and other energy forms as specified in the agreements Delivery of quality products and services as agreed at affordable prices Business continuity management to deliver products and services without interruption in case of unexpected Availability Factor (EAF) of electricity and other energy forms as specified to supply affordable and accessible energy according to customer needs Preparing the business continuity management plan to ensure continuous delivery of products and services without interruption even amid crises Implementing the ISO 9001 quality management system of electricity s specified accessible omer needs ontinuity ure oducts and cion even In 2023, the Company conducted a survey to measure the partners, regulatory bodies, consultants, trading partners, ar to respondents via online channels to gather information, a ions.
-Questionnaires were sent out e used to improve the Company's requestedConducting a customer events Topics Score (Percent) satisfaction survey Establishing a mechanism Working wi th BPP's people 88 for receiving complaints via multiple channels such as by Transparent t treatment and selection criteria 97 telephone, and via website Communica ation channels effectiveness 79 275 • Disclosure of procurement information via the website Transparent procurement and hiring & fair Ensuring equitable disclosure of procurement information Benefits fro m partnership contribution 100 TODE or applications Meeting with suppliers/ compensation Payment within due date Carrying out transparent procurement with fair selection criteria overseen Cooperation n in information provision and exchan ge 83 5.
-Suppliers/ Contractors Training for suppliers/ contractors to build capacity and create working safety Conducting a satisfaction survey Payment within due date Operating according to action plans in involved projects Working environment and work safety with fair selection criteria overseen by the Supplier/Contractor Selection Committee Regularly communicating about action plans and the progress of collaborated projects Establishing environmental and safety measures as guidelines for contractors and relevant parties at the equivalent standard for employees sfaction 93
+Stakeholders Engagement Channels Stakeholder's Issues of Interests Key Operations 3.
+Government Agencies Meetings and visits on various occasions Site visits and operation inspections Submission of reports and information as required by laws Disclosing information as requested Participation in the projects Legal and regulatory compliance and appropriate risk management Creating and regularly updating a legal register Implementing a compliance risk inspection and monitoring system, particularly monthly audits and reporting and independent auditing Power plants under BPP's direct management being certified for quality, safety, and environmental management Participation in the projects organized by the government Preparation of the annual report and sustainability report Corporate governance according to the Code of Conduct Announcing the Corporate Governance Policy and Code of Conduct and regularly reviewing and monitoring performance Dissemination of information via the website Creating economic, social, and environmental values Carrying out social responsibility projects, paying taxes as required by laws, and promoting local procurement and employment Cooperating with government agencies and supporting their sustainability projects Optimal utilization of natural resources Conducting environmental projects to reduce resources consumption and waste 4.
+Customers Meeting with customers to devise the work plan, understand market situations, and set delivery targets according to the plan Meeting with operators to share their experiences on power plants operations and contract management Visiting customers to learn about their problems in order to find solutions and improvements Disclosing information as requested Conducting a customer satisfaction survey Establishing a mechanism for receiving complaints via multiple channels such as by telephone, and via website Equivalent Availability Factor (EAF) of electricity and other energy forms as specified in the agreements Delivery of quality products and services as agreed at affordable prices Business continuity management to deliver products and services without interruption in case of unexpected events Implementing efficient production and maintaining the Equivalent Availability Factor (EAF) of electricity and other energy forms as specified to supply affordable and accessible energy according to customer needs Preparing the business continuity management plan to ensure continuous delivery of products and services without interruption even amid crises Implementing the ISO 9001 quality management system 5.
+Suppliers/ Contractors Disclosure of procurement information via the website or applications Meeting with suppliers/contractors Training for suppliers/contractors to build capacity and create working safety Conducting a satisfaction survey Transparent procurement and hiring & fair compensation Payment within due date Operating according to action plans in involved projects Working environment and work safety Ensuring equitable disclosure of procurement information Carrying out transparent procurement with fair selection criteria overseen by the Supplier/Contractor Selection Committee Regularly communicating about action plans and the progress of collaborated projects Establishing environmental and safety measures as guidelines for contractors and relevant parties at the equivalent standard for employees